 1. “Leap!”
 The verb is only used in Luke – here and with reference to the fetus John the Baptist leaping for joy when Elizabeth is greeted by Mary.
 From Elizabeth’s perspective, “breakdance” might work.

-2. The difference between one’s name being cast out as evil on earth and one’s reward being great in the heavens can be one example of the dissonance that one prays to be overcome in the Lord’s Prayer (11:2).
+2. The difference between one’s name being cast out as evil on earth and one’s reward being great in the heavens can be one example of the dissonance that one prays to be overcome in the Lord’s Prayer by petitioning, "May your reign come."
+(11:2).

 Moreover, woe to you the rich, because you have your consolation.